-In February 1776, he married Maria Spoor at the Albany Dutch church.
-It appears that the marriage was childless.
+In February 1776, Samuel married Maria Spoor at the Albany Dutch church.
+It appears that the marriage was long lasting but perhaps childless.
 Maria was dead by July 1826, when Samuel married Mrs. Elizabeth Brown.
 A newspaper noted that both partners were then seventy-three years old.

 Beginning in 1779, his lots in the western part of the second ward were valued on Albany assessment rolls.
 In 1788, his real and personal property was valued at a total of ten pounds.
-He also seems to have bought and sold lots located in the western part of Albany and larger tracts in Guilderland.
+On a number of occasions, he seems to have bought and sold lots located along Fox Creek, in the western part of Albany, and larger tracts in Guilderland.